RADAR-base/radar-base-app/README.md

 ### Editing the starter-kit

 1. `cd starter-kit && npm start` (or `./scripts/dev.sh starter` from root).
-2. Edit `starter-kit/App.tsx` and `starter-kit/config/*.json` to experiment with new configs / widgets.
+2. Edit `starter-kit/App.tsx` and `starter-kit/config/**/*.json` to experiment with manifests, blueprints, and custom nodes.

 ## Publishing